CYF2000127/MolNexTR/README.md

 # MolNexTR
-This is the offical code of following paper "MolNexTR: A Generalized Deep Learning Model for Molecular Image Recognition".
+This is the official code of the following paper, "MolNexTR: A Generalized Deep Learning Model for Molecular Image Recognition".

 ## Highlights
 <p align="justify">